seantis/swiss-municipalities/README.md

 [http://www.bfs.admin.ch/bfs/portal/de/index/infothek/nomenklaturen/blank/blank/gem_liste/02.html](http://www.bfs.admin.ch/bfs/portal/de/index/infothek/nomenklaturen/blank/blank/gem_liste/02.html)

-As thorough the data provided in said directory is, it's not easy to deal with it because it's a information-dense XML file.
+The provided data is very thorough but not easy to deal with.
+It's a pretty information-dense XML file.
 This repository means to build useful JSON data using said XML.
+Data that can be understood without reading a lengthy manual.

 So far there's only one resulting output, but there may be more.

-## URL

-The `URL` file contains the url to the "Historisiertes Gemeindeverzeichnis der Schweiz (XML Format)" zip file of the Swiss Governement.
-This url may change over time (especially when new data is released around new year).
-It is found on the website mentioned at the beginning of this readme.

 ## Outputs